CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/02_LAB_32_01_Manage_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

 1. On the **az140-21-hp1\|RDP Properties** page, select the **Advanced** tab and review the existing configuration settings.
 Note that these settings reflect the changes you made earlier in this task.

     ![](Media/lab2-11-16.png)

+### Summary

+In this lab, you expanded and configured an existing Azure Virtual Desktop host pool by deploying an additional session host and adjusting key host pool settings.
+You assigned the required RBAC role to support power-on functionality and configured scheduled agent updates for controlled maintenance.
+Finally, you reviewed and customized the host pool’s RDP properties to refine connection and session behavior.

 **You have successfully completed the lab.
 Click on Next >>**